 How To Prepare This Bee Math Game

-Once you’ve downloaded them, you’ll need to print them off onto paper or card.
+Once you’ve downloaded it, you’ll need to print them off onto paper or card.

 Then, you can cut them out.